franciscop/fetch/readme.md

 // Called https//api.filemon.io/hello
 ```

+> Note: with Node.js you need to either set an absolute baseUrl or make the URL absolute

 ### Body

 The `body` can be a string, a plain object|array or a FormData instance.
-If it's an object, it'll be stringified and the header `application/json` will be added.
+If it's an array or object, it'll be stringified and the header `application/json` will be added.
 Otherwise it'll be sent as plain text:

 ```js
 import api from 'api';